Galileo's escapement: Overview

-One day in 1641, while I was living with him at his villa in Arcetri, I remember that the idea occurred to him that the pendulum could be adapted to clocks with weights or springs, serving in place of the usual tempo, he hoping that the very even and natural motions of the pendulum would correct all the defects in the art of clocks.
-But because his being deprived of sight prevented his making drawings and models to the desired effect, and his son Vincenzio coming one day from Florence to Arcetri, Galileo told him his idea and several discussions followed.
-Finally they decided on the scheme shown in the accompanying drawing, to be put in practice to learn the fact of those difficulties in machines which are usually not foreseen in simple theorizing.
+One day in 1641, while I was living with him at his villa in Arcetri, I remember that the idea occurred to him that the pendulum could be adapted to clocks with weights or springs, serving in place of the usual tempo, he hoped that the very even and natural motions of the pendulum would correct all the defects in the art of clocks.
+But because his being deprived of sight prevented him making drawings and models to the desired effect, and his son Vincenzio came one day from Florence to Arcetri, Galileo told him his idea and several discussions followed.
+Finally, they decided on the scheme shown in the accompanying drawing, to be put in practice to learn the fact of those difficulties in machines which are usually not foreseen in simple theorizing.

-The existing clocks of the time which used the verge escapement with a crude balance wheel were very inaccurate.
-The pendulum, due to its isochronism could be a much better timekeeper.
+The existing clocks of the time, which used the verge escapement with a crude balance wheel, were very inaccurate.
+The pendulum, due to its isochronism, could be a much better timekeeper.

 His son Vincenzio began building a clock, but both he and Galileo died before it was completed.
 The first pendulum clock was built in 1657 by Christiaan Huygens using a different design.
 The pendulum clock remained the world's most accurate timekeeper for 300 years, until the 1930s.

 Since his time, various working models of Galileo's clock have been built (see picture at top).